adrido/minetest-mapper-cpp/doc/manual.rst

 	default:water_source	-
 	default:water_flowing	-

-	# The same effect might be achieved by defining water
+	# A similar effect might be achieved by defining water
 	# to have an alpha of 0.
 Minetest will not complain.
 	#default:water_source	78 132 212 0
 	#default:water_flowing	78 132 212 0